 Teams enable people to share and edit content as part of a site or initiative.
 Every site created with ArcGIS Hub Basic includes a core team.
-Initiatives created with ArcGIS Hub Premium include a core team and enable core team members to create additional supporting teams.
+Initiatives created with ArcGIS Hub Premium include a core team and allow administrators and site/initiative managers to create supporting teams.

 A core team is an ArcGIS Online group that is automatically enabled with the Shared Update capability.
 This means that any member of the group (people added to the core team), can edit items shared to the group.